dbmille2/Fantsy/README.md

   <h3 align="center">Fantsy</h3>

   <p align="center">
-    Fantsy is a social media platform with its core functionality inspired by [Twitter](https://twitter.com/).
+    Fantsy is a social media platform with its core functionality inspired by <a href="https://twitter.com/">Twitter</a>.
     <br />
     <a href="https://github.com/dbmille2/Fantsy"><strong>Explore the docs »</strong></a>
     <br />